nest-desktop/nest-desktop/docs/user/setup.rst

 |

 Docker is a virtualization software packaging applications and its dependencies in a virtual container that can run on any Linux server.
-It is available for a variety of operating systems, e.g. Linux, Mac and Windows.
-For more information `here <https://www.docker.com/resources/what-container>`__.
+In fact, it is available for a wide variety of operating systems, e.g. Linux, Mac and Windows.
+For more information on this technology, take a look at `this overview <https://www.docker.com/resources/what-container>`__.

-1. Pull NEST Desktop image from Docker Hub:
+1. Pull the NEST Desktop image from Docker Hub:

 .. code-block:: bash

   docker pull nestdesktop/app

-2. Start the docker container:
+2. Start the Docker container:

 .. code-block:: bash